-- Blue Sky Uranium is an advanced exploration and development mining company with a district-scale opportunity to become Argentina’s largest supplier of uranium.
+- Blue Sky Uranium is an advanced exploration company uniquely positioned with potential to become the first low-cost, near-term uranium producer in Argentina.

 - The company’s flagship project, Amarillo Grande, is a district-scale opportunity with an inferred resource estimate of 22.7 million pounds of uranium and 11.5 million pounds of vanadium.